Meet the Training Team

 In September 2018, Cathey transitioned her role from CEO of Rainbow Days, Inc. to the Director of Rainbow Days Training, the training division of Rainbow Days.
 She continues to conduct workshops and trainings and develop curriculum.

 Master Trainer, CBSG® Program

-Kathy Daley B.F.A., ACPS, ICPS, is a Consulting Trainer for Rainbow Days Training, the training division of Rainbow Days, Inc., a nonprofit agency based out of Dallas, Texas.
-Ms. Daley is an Internationally Certified Prevention Specialist who began her work with Rainbow Days more than 20 years ago as the Performing Arts Specialist following her 25-plus years working in the field of Theatre.
-As Performing Arts Specialist, she worked with children and youth living in homeless, domestic violence and other high-risk living environments through curriculum-based support groups and arts-based enrichment activities.
-For over 17 years she has trained nationwide in Rainbow Days’ Curriculum-Based Support Group (CBSG®) Program.
-She has also developed and trained in numerous behavioral health and substance use prevention workforce development workshops.
-Ms. Daley enjoys bringing innovative programming to communities searching to meet the needs of the populations they serve as well as enhancing the knowledge and cohesiveness of coworkers and team members.
+Kathy Daley B.F.A., ACPS, ICPS, is the Rainbow Days Training Director, the training division of Rainbow Days, Inc., a nonprofit agency in Dallas, TX.
+In 1998 Kathy began her tenure as the Performing Arts Specialist (PAS) following her 25-plus years working in Theatre, working with children and youth living in homeless, domestic violence and other high-risk living environments through curriculum-based support groups and arts-based enrichment activities.
+In 2001, Kathy began training nationally in the Rainbow Days’ Curriculum-Based Support Group (CBSG®) Program and other nationally recognized curriculum.
+In 2008 she became a Texas Prevention Trainer, educating Prevention Professionals throughout the state in core competency workshops as well as developing and training in numerous behavioral health professional development workshops.
+Kathy enjoys bringing innovative programming to communities searching to meet the needs of the populations they serve as well as enhancing the care, knowledge, and cohesiveness of team members.